user-none/eMkIII/README.md

 ## Prerequisites

 No external native libraries are required.
-Audio is handled by [oto](https://github.com/ebitengine/oto) (pure Go).

 ## Makefile